- About Bard

 – Harold Clurman, original director of Rocket to the Moon

 Bard SummerScape will present Rocket to the Moon, a rarely performed 1938 play by Clifford Odets (1906-1963), beginning July 14.
-Produced by True Love Productions in association with the Richard B. Fisher Center for the Performing Arts, “Rocket to the Moon” will be staged in Theater Two of Bard’s Frank Gehry-designed Fisher Center and will run seven performances over two weekends.
+Produced by True Love Productions in association with the Richard B. Fisher Center for the Performing Arts, “Rocket to the Moon” will be staged in LUMA Theater of Bard’s Frank Gehry-designed Fisher Center and will run seven performances over two weekends.
 Harold Clurman, legendary founder of the Group Theater and the original director of Rocket to the Moon, believed the work to be Odets’s best, containing his finest writing.

 Odets was a hugely gifted playwright and was once considered the successor to Eugene O’Neill.
 In the prime of his career, he wrote many brilliant plays and several successful Hollywood screenplays; his sharp and stylized writing in the screenplay of The Sweet Smell of Success alone is unforgettable.
 His plays were reflective of deeply felt political and social beliefs and were forged in the cruelty, despair and inhumanity of the Great Depression.